-Additionally, we consider two traditional measures that were defined to assess the quality of probabilistic quorum systems [19,16]: The load inflicted on processes is the fraction of total updates/queries they must receive.
+Additionally, we consider two traditional measures that were defined to assess the quality of probabilistic quorum systems [18, 15]: The load inflicted on processes is the fraction of total updates/queries they must receive.
 The degree of resilience is the amount of failures tolerable by the service.
-The reader is referred to [19,16] for the precise definition of these measures.
+In Appendix B we recall the precise definition of these measures.
 Our goals with respect to the latter two measures are to preserve the good performance of PQSs in static settings.
 Specifically, we wish for the load to be $O(1/\sqrt{n})$ and the resilience to be O(n).